-- Meanwhile, in a bowl, combine flour with baking powder, baking soda, salt and rosemary.
-Lay to one side.
-Line a 12-count muffin tin with muffin liners, grease with baking spray and lay to one side.
+- Meanwhile, in a bowl, whisk together the flour, baking powder, baking soda, salt and rosemary (if using).
+Set aside.
+Line a 12-count muffin pan with muffin liners, grease with baking spray and set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer) combine sugar and butter and blend (on medium-high speed) until smooth and combined, about 2 to 3 minutes.
-Stop to scrape sides of bowl with a spatula, as necessary.
+- To the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), add brown sugar and butter and blend (on medium-high speed) until smooth and combined, about 2 to 3 minutes.
+Stop to scrape sides of bowl with a rubber spatula, as necessary.

 - Blend in vanilla extract.
-Then, blend in eggs (one at a time).
+Reduce speed and blend in eggs (one at a time).

 - Alternating with flour mixture and milk, blend into sugar/butter mixture.
-Don't over mix.
-Stop to scrape sides of bowl, as necessary.
+Don't overmix.
+Stop to scrape the sides of the bowl, as necessary, with a rubber spatula.

 - In a bowl, dust 1 ¼ cups of partridgeberries and white chocolate with 2 to 3 tablespoons of flour, stirring to coat.

 - Scoop muffin batter into liners (I have them filled up).
 Top each muffin with a few extra partridgeberries (the remaining ¼ cup).

-- Bake 22 to 24 minutes or until a toothpick inserted into the centre of a muffin comes out clean of wet batter.
+- Bake 22 to 24 minutes or until a toothpick inserted in the centre of the muffins comes out clean.
 Note: because ovens can vary, check on at the 20 minute mark.

-- Allow to cool in pan 10 minutes before removing and allowing to cool another 15 to 20 on a wire rack.
+- Allow the muffins to cool in the pan for about 10 minutes before removing and allowing to cool another 15 to 20 minutes on a cooling rack.
 Enjoy!